Accounting and tax

 - Luxembourg resident commercial trading companies suffer corporate income tax of 21% following Luxembourg business setup.
 In addition, Luxembourg commercial trading companies pay an annual tax of 0.5% levied on the company’s net assets;

-- All Luxembourg companies submit annual financial statements to the Registrar of Companies following Luxembourg business setup.
+- All Luxembourg companies submit annual accounting and tax obligations, including financial statements to the Registrar of Companies following Luxembourg business setup.
 The financial statements are not published and are exempt from annual audit if i) the total balance sheet is less than €3 million and ii) turnover is less than €6 million or iii) there is a single shareholder;

 - The Luxembourg tax year is the calendar year.
 Companies must file a paper annual tax return before the 31st May of each year following Luxembourg business registration.
 The filing date may be extended upon request until the 31st October;